-1. Words Related to Water – These words often begin with sp- or dr-.
-Words that indicate a small amount of liquid often end in -le (sprinkle/drizzle).
+Words related to water or other liquids often begin with sp- or dr-.
+Words that indicate a small amount of liquid often end in -le ( such as in sprinkle or drizzle).
+Water onomatopoeia examples include:

-An onomatopoeia poem by Lee Emmett of Australia also illustrates many onomatopoeia related to water:
+A poem by Australian poet Lee Emmett illustrates many onomatopoeia words related to water:

 warbling magpies in tree